 November 26th, 1970 was a Thursday, and we had the day off school.
-Having just immigrated to Massachusetts a few months before, I didn’t know anything about this American holiday and my family didn’t have any particular plans.
-So when friends invited me to go down to Plymouth with them for a protest in solidarity with the local Native Americans, I was game.
+Having just immigrated to the United States a few months before, I didn’t know anything about this American holiday and my family didn’t have any particular plans.
+So when friends invited me to go down to Plymouth, Massachusetts with them for a protest in solidarity with the local Native Americans, I was game.
 It was to be a day of fasting, I was told, and I was fine with that, too.

 A group of our high-school friends drove down from Brookline: Norah, Andrew, me, and I don’t remember who else.
 Arriving at the seaside, we joined a small but spirited group of Indians and a few non-Indian supporters gathered in a straggly circle.
 Speeches were made, from which I gathered that the story told about Thanksgiving was a myth and a lie, and that for the Native people of this country, it was more properly a day of mourning than of celebration.
 They had welcomed the strangers with food and material assistance and had been repaid with betrayal and genocide.
 Plymouth Rock was not a national monument but a national disgrace, and we would now proceed there to symbolically express our sorrow and anger.